Acne symptoms & treatment

 Topical acne treatments

-The following are applied directly to the skin:
+The following are commonly applied directly to the skin to treat acne:

 • Antimicrobials such as benzoyl peroxide, topical erythromycin, topical clindamycin and topical dapsone